EuracBiomedicalResearch/genomic_viewer/README.md

 - A **[circular packing](https://r-graph-gallery.com/circle-packing.html)** plot which reports the percentage abundance of the features in the provided [Categorical bed](#Categorical-bed) files for either the whole genome or, if any, the user-selected genomic range.
 This plot consists in a series of circles which radius is proportional to the amount of elements classified according to the reported categories.
 Circles are also organized hierarchically, allowing to evaluate different types of classifications in the same plot.
 This is particularly useful when more than one [Categorical bed](#Categorical-bed) file is provided.

 - A **[Manhattan plot](#manhattan-plot-anchor)** of the chromosome relative to the user-selected region with the IDs of the significant SNPs.
 When the selected region is smaller than the entire chromosome, a zoom-in of the region with the IDs of the significant SNPs is displayed.
 This allows the user to evaluate the relevance of the features in the selected regions within the context of the surrounding genomic elements.

+The user can choose which **Stats plots** to run by pressing the **Run button** corresponding to each available stats section.
+Note that there are some data size limits above which the statistics will not be calculated to avoid too long computing times.
+When some datasets are not used in the stats calculation it will be indicated with a ***Warning message*** in the corresponding graph section.

 ### Downloading plots and data

 In the following section are described the possibilities for downloading plots and data from the **Genomic viewer** interface.
+The downloaded image has a maximum size of 10"x8" and the plotted tracks height, except of the genomic annotation track, is scaled depending on the number of loaded datasets.

 #### Download of the genomic view plot

 The **[Genomic view plot of the selected genomic range](#Genomic-view-plot-of-the-selected-genomic-range)** is the main output of **Genomic viewer** interface and can be easily downloaded from the *[Save button](#save-button-anchor)* in the [left sidebar](#left-sidebar-anchor).
 By clicking the button, the user can choose the destination folder and the name of the file.
 The plot is automatically saved in the **vectorial pdf** format.
 Any [static zoom](#static-zoom-anchor) that is applied to the graph through the interface is just for dynamic visualization and will not be applied to the saved plot.
+When the visualized image of the selected genomic range is plotted as a **jpeg** (because the range exceeds 500 kbp and the cumulative size of the input files is larger than 2 GBs) the saved plot will still be a **vectorial pdf**.

 #### Download of raw data of the plotted genomic range

 In the **[Data](#data-tab-anchor)** tab in the [main central panel](#main-panel-overview) is visualized a preview of the raw datasets that are used to generate the **genomic view plot**, subset to the user-selected genomic range.
 The subset data tables can be downloaded as tab separated files with the same extension as the originally loaded files though a specific **Download button** followed by the names of the dataset as provided by the user in the [configuration file](#Configuration-file).
 By clicking on the **Download button** the user can choose the destination folder and the name of the file.
 By default the files will be named with the name of the corresponding input data file as provided by the user in the [configruation file](#Configuration-file)